 The Legatum Center has supported 225 fellows over the past 8 years and our community continues to strengthen year by year.

 This Fellowship is intensely action-oriented and suits students who are fully committed to becoming principled leaders, motivated to improve the lives of others through entrepreneurship.

-- Specialized Leadership Curriculum: Through the Center’s customized educational experience, students develop practical skills for navigating complex business environments, making ethical and principled business decisions, setting and reaching venture milestones, and building and leading teams globally.
+- Specialized Leadership Curriculum: Through the Center’s customized educational experience, students develop practical skills for navigating complex business environments, making principled business decisions, setting and reaching venture milestones, and building and leading teams globally.

 - High-Touch Mentorship: The Center has an in-house Entrepreneur in Residence dedicated to helping our Fellows navigate their MIT entrepreneurial journey.
 The center has also built a network of domain experts and mentors to provide guidance, encouragement and specialized advice on an as-needed basis.

 - Strong Community: MIT has a rich and extensive entrepreneurial ecosystem comprised of faculty, aspiring and experienced entrepreneurs, investors, potential partners and new technologies.
 As a central community hub at MIT, the Legatum Center helps students navigate the pockets of MIT that offer entrepreneurship and/or international development expertise and resources to optimize their MIT entrepreneurial experience.